A sharp blade can be a useful tool when setting up camp, fishing or cooking. It can also be dangerous when used carelessly.

 Part of pocket knife safety means maintaining the blade’s cleanliness and sharpness.
 To clean, open all the tools and use a toothpick or moist cloth to wipe dust and lint from inside the pocket knife.
 If you used any water for cleaning, apply a little light oil to the knife’s joints afterward.

-Normal use dulls the blades, so get a sharpening stone.
+Normal use can dull a blade, so get a whetstone.
 Hold the knife at a 25-degree angle against the stone and push the blade along it or move the blade in a circular motion.
 Sharpen both sides and wipe the blade.
 Check its sharpness by holding it under a bright light.
 If the edge of the blade doesn’t shine, it’s sharp.

 The right blade